(Diet Review) Is The Arbonne Nutrition and Cleanse Program Legit?

 Lots of diets promise weight loss with ‘thermogenic herbs’.
 Um, no. If it worked, everyone would lose weight easily.
 Some herbs may raise your metabolic rate slightly, but not significantly enough to cause weight loss.

-Glucomannan, the ingredient in Full Control, may have some weight-loss benefits, but be careful that you drink a lot of water while you take it.
-And if you want to save money, you can probably purchase this individual ingredient for less than Full Control.
+Glucomannan, the ingredient in Full Control, may be dangerous.
+If you do try it, make sure that you drink a lot of water while you take it.

 Don’t waste your money on cleanses, or on the Arbonne nutrition and cleanse program.